 Our financing strategy is designed to increase the size of our MBS portfolio by borrowing against a substantial portion of the market value of the MBS in our portfolio.
 We typically utilize repurchase agreements to finance the acquisition of our MBS and, in certain cases, enter into interest rate swap agreements (or Swaps) to hedge the interest rate risk associated with these repurchase agreements.
-At September 30, 2007, we had \$6.314 billion outstanding under repurchase agreements, a portion of which was hedged with Swaps having a notional amount of \$3.198 billion.
-At September 30, 2007, our asset-to-equity ratio was 9.3 to 1.
+At March 31, 2008, we had \$7.312 billion outstanding under repurchase agreements, a portion of which was hedged with Swaps having a notional amount of \$4.226 billion.
+At March 31, 2008, our debt-to-equity ratio was approximately 7.0 to 1.

 Repurchase agreements are financings (i.e., borrowings) under which we pledge our MBS as collateral to secure loans with repurchase agreement counterparties (i.e., lenders).
 The amount borrowed under a repurchase agreement is limited to a specified percentage of the estimated market value of the pledged collateral.
 The portion of the pledged collateral held by the lender is the margin requirement for that borrowing.
 Repurchase agreements take the form of a sale of the pledged collateral to a lender at an agreed upon price in return for such lender's simultaneous agreement to resell the same securities back to the borrower at a future date (i.e., the maturity of the borrowing) at a higher price.
 The difference between the sale price and repurchase price is the cost, or interest expense, of borrowing under a repurchase agreement.
-Our cost of borrowings under repurchase agreements generally corresponds to LIBOR plus or minus a margin, although such agreements may not expressly incorporate a LIBOR index.
+Our cost of borrowings under repurchase agreements generally corresponds to LIBOR plus or minus a margin.
 Under our repurchase agreements, we retain beneficial ownership of the pledged collateral, while the lender maintains custody of such collateral.
 At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive back our pledged collateral or, with the consent of the lender, we may renew such agreement at the then prevailing market interest rate.
 Under our repurchase agreements, a lender may require that we pledge additional assets to such lender (i.e., by initiating a margin call) in the event the estimated fair value of our existing pledged collateral declines below a specified percentage during the term of the borrowing.
-Our pledged collateral fluctuates in value due to, among other things, principal repayments, changes in the interest rate differential on MBS relative to Treasury Securities or Swaps and market changes in interest rates.
+Our pledged collateral fluctuates in value due to, among other things, principal repayments and changes in market interest rates and spreads.
 By maintaining low leverage, we are better able to respond to potential increases in margin requirements.
-To date, we have satisfied all of o
+To date, we have satisfied all of our margin calls.

-In order to reduce our exposure to counterparty-related risk, we enter into repurchase agreements with financial institutions that have a long-term debt rating of, or, to the extent applicable, have a holding or parent company with a long-term debt rating of, single A or better as determined by one of the rating agencies (or Qualifying Institutions).
-If this minimum criterion is not met, we will not enter into repurchase agreements with a lender without the specific approval of the board.
-In the event an existing lender's or, if applicable, its holding or parent company's rating is downgraded below single A, we will seek the approval of the board before entering into additional repurchase agreements with that lender.
-We generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
-At September 30, 2007, we had amounts outstanding under repurchase agreements with 14 separate lenders, with a maximum net exposure (the difference between the amount loaned to us, including interest due on such loans, and the estimated fair value of the securities pledged by us as collateral, including accrued interest on such securities) to any single lender of \$55 million, and repurchase agreements with 18 total counterparties.
+In order to reduce our exposure to counterparty-related risk, we generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
+At March 31, 2008, we had master repurchase agreements with 18 separate counterparties and had amounts outstanding under repurchase transactions with 15 such counterparties, with a maximum net exposure (the difference between the amount loaned to us, including interest payable, and the fair value of the securities pledged by us as collateral, including accrued interest on such securities) to any single lender of \$103.4 million.
+In addition, we also enter into Swaps with certain of our repurchase agreement counterparties and other institutions.
+At March 31, 2008, our aggregate maximum net exposure to any single counterparty for repurchase agreements and Swaps was \$149.7 million.